-It is only fair that everyone feels safe and heard in their home.
+It is only fair that everyone feels safe and heard in their homes.
 The therapist will help find common ground and equal understanding between the generations.

 Family Therapy: Temporary or Long Term

 Continued family therapy can allow for a busy family to have that designated together time.
-As families grow and grow up it becomes harder to find together time and it becomes easy for someone to feel unimportant.
-During this time they talk about and fix any issues before they become big problems.
+As families grow and grow up it becomes harder to find time together and it becomes easy for someone to feel unimportant.
+During this time, it’s important to talk about and fix any issues before they become big problems.

-It is important to a strong balanced family that every member feels heard and loved.
+In a strong, balanced family, every member feels heard and loved.
 Family therapy can help keep a family happy and healthy.